nearit/Android-SDK/docs/custom-bkg-notification.md

       e.printStackTrace();
   }

-  There is an utility method to automatically process known content types and calls the CoreContentsListener callback methods. parseCoreContents(Intent intent, CoreContentsListener listener);
+  There is an utility method to automatically process known content types to calls the CoreContentsListener callback methods. parseCoreContents(Intent intent, CoreContentsListener listener);

   There is an utility method for creating notifications